losrobbos/mobile-touch-drag-drop/README.md

 Demo: https://mobile-touch-dragdrop-demo.vercel.app

 Important: To test it either open the page on your smartphone.
-Or open the page in your desktop browser dev tools switching to MOBILE view and refresh the page.
+Or open the page in your desktop browser dev tools, switch to MOBILE / device view and refresh the page.
 Otherwise the touch events won't work (they are mobile only).

 ## What to do